FMaz008/VineHelper/scripts/notifications-monitor/debug/README.md

 ### Enabling TileCounter Debugging

-TileCounter performance monitoring helps identify bottlenecks in tile counting operations.
+TileCounter performance monitoring helps identify bottlenecks in tile counting operations within the Notification Monitor.

+**Note: TileCounter debugging only works in the Notification Monitor tab.**

 To enable: